 Need a relaxing holiday?
 Stay on a private island, sprawl out on sugar white beaches and take in gorgeous scenery away from the hubbub of the city.
 Discover these incredible places to escape and unwind.

 Mirror-like lakes, ancient rainforest and rugged mountains meet in Tasmania's world-famous Cradle Mountain-Lake St Clair National Park.
-The southern entrance to the park, at Lake St Clair, is a 2.5-hour drive west of Hobart.
+The southern entrance to the park is a 2.5-hour drive west of Hobart.
 Book in to spend a few nights in premium accommodation at Pumphouse Point, a converted 1940s hydroelectric pump house suspended over the water.
-Each room has a larder stocked with local cheeses, and cured meats and wines to enjoy during your stay.
+Each room has a larder stocked with local cheeses, cured meats and wines to enjoy.
 The national park has incredible hiking trails where you can spot wildlife and see brilliant wildflowers in late spring and summer.

 In the south of Tasmania an exclusive private island awaits.
 Take the short drive from Hobart to Kettering, where you can take a car ferry to Bruny Island.
 Enjoy the views and stock up on supplies such as fresh oysters and handmade cheeses, before driving to Alonnah Jetty and taking the five-minute crossing to the rugged isle of Satellite.
 It's a place of unspoiled wilderness with clifftop walking tracks and pebble beaches.
 The accommodation caters for 12 people and includes the three-bedroom Summer House, on the northern tip of the island, and the two-bedroom Boathouse, which opens onto lapping water.
 There are board games, kayaks, snorkels and a bonfire for when the sun sets.